mattyoung101/omicron/documentation/docs/omicam.md

 It would also be possible to use the distance to the goals as virtual information to supplement a potential lack of line data and thus increase accuracy.
 Other distance sensors such as 360 LiDARS can also be implemented with ease.

-### Justification for our approach
-Observant readers will notice that the objective function is technically linear (as it contains no exponentials or powers).
-Hence, it may be observed that linear programming (essentially linear optimisation) could be used to solve the problem.
-In fact, it's very plausible that something like Dantzig's Simplex/criss-cross algorithm or an interior point algorithm could locate the optimum far more efficiently than the Subplex/Nelder-Mead simplex optimiser.

-However, there is a distinct lack of easy to use and non-restrictively licensed linear optimisers for C. The best candidate was probably COIN-OR's CLP or Google's Glop, but both of these methods are quite complex compared to NLopt's Subplex algorithm
-(and also written in C++).
-We determined that given the performance of the localiser (about 30 Hz maximum) and mouse sensor interpolation, it's not worth switching to a linear optimiser when the non-linear one works fine and fast enough.

-Finally, it was brought to our attention that it may be possible to forgo the optimisation process and sum the error of the rays in some geometric method to transform the robot's position.
-While we agree that this may be possible and worth looking into, we believe that optimisation leads to more stable and less error-prone results (though this is not confirmed).

 ## Configuration
 Usually, we embed configuration in a "defines.h" file.
 Config includes information like the bounding box of the crop rectangle, the radius of the mirror and the dewarp function.

 Because this is embedded in a header, the project would have to be recompiled and relaunched every time a setting is updated which is not ideal.
 For Omicam, we used an INI file stored on the SBC's disk that is parsed and loaded on every startup.

 In addition, the config file can also be dynamically reloaded by an Omicontrol action, making even relaunching Omicam un-necessary.
 Because of this, we have much more flexibility and faster prototyping abilities when tuning to different venues.

 ## Interfacing with Omicontrol
 To interface with our remote management application Omicontrol, Omicam starts a TCP server on port 42708.
 This server sends